 The study has successfully achieved its goals through the quantitative analysis of primary and secondary data.
 Based on the theoretical framework of the SERVQUAL model developed by Parasuraman et al. (1988) and other relevant studies, this study identifies five major determinants of customer satisfaction when using m-banking consists of reliability, responsiveness, assurance, tangibility, and empathy.
 A survey, on the other hand, was undertaken to collect feedback from 208 retail customers at Sacombank Hanoi Branch who have used Sacombank's m-banking services.
 The study concludes, using Structural Equation Modeling, that all five characteristics have a positive influence on satisfaction.
-Particularly, the five factors of reliability, responsiveness, assurance, tangibility, customer satisfaction for the mobile banking distribution channel may be harder to achieve than for traditional banking services due to the integration of financial services and technology software.
+Particularly, the five factors of reliability, responsiveness, assurance, tangibility, and empathy are found to have declining beneficial effects on satisfaction.
+Generally, customer satisfaction for the mobile banking distribution channel may be harder to achieve than for traditional banking services due to the integration of financial services and technology software.
 In order to remove ambiguity and foster consumer trust, Sacombank Hanoi Branch should work closely with its Head Quarter, under the instruction of the State Bank of Vietnam to implement solutions as proposed.